hoot gallery - stevefitz

 By Stephen Fitzgerald

-Collectively, what is wrong with us as a species - As pointed out in the previous articles, greed is one driving force that can destroy us but, so can ignorance and our apparent lack of reasoning.
+Collectively, what is wrong with us as a species - As pointed out in "It's in the DNA", greed is one driving force that can destroy us but, so can ignorance and our apparent lack of reasoning.
 To be in with a fighting chance, at survival, we need to understand where we come from.

 Reasonable-seeming people are often totally irrational.
 Rarely has this insight seemed more relevant than it does today in a world of far reaching instant communication, weighted media and political vested interests.
 Still, an essential puzzle remains: How did we come to be this way?